Looking for fun you’ve been booed printables and ideas for boo bags?

 In our bags, we had candy bracelets, Halloween stickers, candy (of course), glow sticks, veggie straws, and pencils.

-Add a tag or card so friends know that they’ve been booed and someone didn’t just leave a bag of fun at their door by mistake!
+Remember to add a tag or card so friends know that they’ve been booed.

 Head over to my Amazon shop to pick them up.